Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 When Optimizely actually fetches an updated datafile from the CDN depends on the specific SDK and version, the synchronization method, and the local cached copy version.

 Optimizely generates a different version of the datafile for each environment you configure on your account.
-This allows you to toggle a feature flag in one environment while keeping it paused in another.
-You do not need to duplicate your code, your Optimizely project or experiments within your project.
+This lets you toggle a feature flag in one environment while keeping it paused in another.
+You do not need to duplicate your code, your Optimizely project, or experiments within your project.

 Clients

 A client is an instance of the Optimizely SDK running with a specific datafile and other configuration settings.
 To use the SDK, get the appropriate datafile and then instantiate a client with it.
-This client exposes all the methods you need to activate experiments, track events and perform other tasks.
+This client exposes all the methods you need to decide if a user sees a flag, track events, and perform other tasks.

-The Android and Swift SDKs (also called the mobile SDKs) offer the additional abstraction of a client manager.
-The manager handles synchronizing datafiles and generating the associated clients for you, along with other optimizations around event dispatching and persisting user state on the device.
+The Android, Flutter, and Swift SDKs (also called the mobile SDKs) offer the additional abstraction of a client manager.
+The manager handles syncing datafiles and generating the associated clients for you, along with other optimizations around event dispatching and persisting user state on the device.
 Using the manager is optional, and you can instantiate a client directly if you prefer complete control.

 An impression is a unit of measurement of flag usage.
 Optimizely Feature Experimentation counts an impression each time the SDK sends a decision event.
-See impressions for more information about:
+See impressions for information about the following:

-• When we send impressions and when we do not.
+• When Optimizely sends impressions and when Optimizely does not.

-• How we use impressions to calculate data for the Results page.
+• How Optimizely uses impressions to calculate data for the Optimizely Experiment Results page.

 • Which method to use to generate or not generate impressions for certain use cases.

-Impression in Optimizely Experimentation provides additional information about impressions, including the differences between how impressions are counted in Optimizely Feature Experimentation versus Optimizely Web Experimentation.
+Impression in Optimizely Experimentation provides additional information about impressions, including the differences between how impressions are counted in Optimizely Feature Experimentation in contrast to Optimizely Web Experimentation.

 Next steps